aditya12997/aditya12997/README.md

-### Hi there 👋
+### Hi there 👋 I'm Aditya Gavali
+#### Data Analysis and Business Expansion.

-I'm Aditya Gavali, and I enjoy doing Data Analysis and finding insights to ease some pressure off my curious mind.
-Additionally, I'm a huge fan of Cloud Computing ☁️ where I'm exploring how it can make life easier and faster to businesses from a holistic point-of-view.
+I enjoy doing Data Analysis and finding insights to ease some pressure off my curious mind.
+Additionally, I'm a huge fan of Cloud Computing ☁️ where I'm exploring how it can make life easier and faster for businesses from a holistic point of view.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=aditya12997)](https://github.com/anuraghazra/github-readme-stats)

-🔭 I’m currently working on Consumer Insights projects where I dig deep into the hidden behavioural patters by exploring the data and implementing Machine Learning Models.
+🔭 I’m currently working on Consumer Insights projects where I dig deep into the hidden behavioral patterns by exploring the data and implementing Machine Learning Models.

-🌱 I’m currently learning Cloud Computing and building datapipe lines alongside Natural Language Processing and Deep Learning.
+🌱 I’m currently learning Cloud Computing and building Datapipe lines alongside Natural Language Processing and Deep Learning.

 👯 I’m looking to collaborate on Data Analysis Projects where I bring my experience and capabilities to demonstrate actionable insights.